 Fashion and Lifestyle Brand Lab

-Explores developing new brands and introducing them to market.
-Includes dimensions of brand identity, brand positioning, brand image, brand equity, branding strategies, cross cultural branding; and sustainability in branding.
+Explores developing new brands and introducing them to the market.
+Includes dimensions of brand identity, brand positioning, brand image, brand equity, branding strategies, cross-cultural branding; and sustainability in branding.

 Fashion and Lifestyle Marketing: Theories and Concepts

 Fundamental, strategic and communication elements of marketing.
 Includes role and consequences of digital technologies, considers the implications, opportunities and challenges faced by marketing practitioners in a digital setting.

 Explores consumer insight and how it informs marketing practices and its role in marketing decision-making.
 Models of consumer behaviour are examined in the context of strategic decision-making and consumer behaviour.

 Equips students with the capability to identify their own skills, values and interests and to match these with the knowledge, skills and abilities required by fashion and lifestyle marketing employees.

 Fashion and Lifestyle Retail Experiences

 Explores key concepts and theoretical foundations of experiential retail marketing both virtual and physical (for example third place retailing).